Student Conduct Code

 - Failure to obey the summons of a conduct hearing board or college official.

-- Falsification, distortion or misrepresentation of information before a conduct hearing
+- Falsification, distortion or misrepresentation of information to a college official, college investigator, college police or before a conduct hearing board.

 - Institution of the disciplinary process knowingly without cause.